COLLECTIVE.APORIA

 April 2021: Shopping the Body w/ H.P.
 Armstrong

-All genders are encouraged to participate in self-creation, in all genres in a non-judgmental space meant for the expansion of understanding of the body inside and out through writing and reading.
-We will shop through music, literature, and the graphic novel for the nuggets and tidbits we wish to apply to ourselves, even just for the time of workshop.
+All genders are encouraged to participate in self-creation in all genres.
+We will create a non-judgemental space meant for the expansion of understanding of the body inside and out through writing and reading.
+We will shop through music, literature, image, and the graphic novel for the nuggets and tidbits we wish to apply to ourselves, even just for the time of workshop.

 (Inspiration from: Faceshopping by SOPHIE)